 On an acquisition of assets, the total purchase price is allocated to the specific assets acquired, based on their respective fair market value, as negotiated by the parties.
 Depending on the allocation, a step-up in the tax basis of the acquired assets is available.
-On an acquisition of shares, however, there is generally no increase in the tax basis of the assets of the target company and no goodwill is recognized for tax purposes.
-However, the tax basis of certain non-depreciable capital properties owned by the target company can be increased if the target company is amalgamated with or wound up into the Canadian acquisition company.
-This is often referred to as a bump.
-Properties eligible for the bump include shares of subsidiaries of the target company, partnership interests and land.
+On an acquisition of shares, there is generally no increase in the tax basis of the assets of the target company and no goodwill is recognized for tax purposes.

-When a bump is to be obtained on the tax basis of the assets of the target, the purchaser may request representations from the vendor that it has entered no transactions that could adversely affect the bump.
-While such provisions are common in transactions involving private companies, an acquisition of a listed company that is made by a public takeover generally would not involve a purchase and sale agreement.
-Consequently, it may not be possible for the purchaser to obtain the same warranties or indemnities with respect to contingent liabilities.
+When a bump is to be obtained on the tax basis of the assets of the target, the purchaser may request representations or covenants from the vendor that it has not and will not enter transactions that could adversely affect the bump.

 A Canadian company may carry forward two primary types of losses: net capital losses and non-capital (or business) losses.
 Capital losses are incurred on the disposal of capital property.
-Half of such losses may be deducted against the taxable portion of capital gains (50 percent) realized in the year, with any excess loss being carried forward or back as a net capital loss. net capital losses may be carried back 3 years or carried forward indefinitely, but may only be used to reduce taxable capital gains in these other periods.
-Non-capital losses are generally business or property losses that may be carried back 3 years or forward 20 years and applied against income from any source.
+Half of such losses must be deducted against the taxable portion of capital gains (50 percent) realized in the year, with any excess loss being available for carry forward or back as a net capital loss.
+Net capital losses may be carried back 3 years or forward indefinitely, but they may only be used to reduce taxable capital gains in these periods.
+Non-capital losses (NOL) are generally business or property losses that may be carried back 3 years or forward 20 years and generally applied against income from any source.

-On an acquisition of control, accrued losses on depreciable properties are deemed realized and bad debts must be written-off.
+On an acquisition of control, accrued terminal losses on depreciable properties are deemed realized and bad debts must be written-off.
 These deductions from income in the taxation period that ends at the time of the acquisition of control may increase the target corporation’s non-capital losses.
-Non-capital losses are deductible after an acquisition of control within the carry forward period if certain requirements are met. non-capital losses from carrying on a business are deductible after the acquisition of control if the business that sustained the losses continues to be carried on with a reasonable expectation of profit.
-The losses are deductible only to the extent of the corporation’s income from the loss business or similar businesses.
+Non-capital losses are only deductible following an acquisition of control within the carry forward period if certain requirements are met.
+Non-capital losses from carrying on a business may be deductible after the acquisition of control if the business that sustained the losses continues to be carried on with a reasonable expectation of profit.
+However, such losses are deductible only to the extent of the corporation’s income from the loss business or similar businesses.
 Similarly, on a liquidation of an acquired company or the amalgamation of the acquired company with its parent, the pre-acquisition non-capital losses are deductible by the parent but only against income from the business of the acquired corporation in which the losses arose or from a similar business.

-In certain cases, the vendor may prefer to realize part of the value of their investment as income by means of a pre-sale dividend and hence reduce the proceeds of sale. this planning may be subject to the section 55 butterfly deeming rules.
+In certain cases, the vendor may prefer to realize part of the value of their investment as income by means of a pre-sale dividend and hence reduce the proceeds of sale.
+This planning may be subject to the section 55 anti-avoidance rules.
 If the rules apply, the dividend is deemed to be proceeds of disposal and thus give rise to a capital gain rather than a dividend.
-However, if the dividend, however, is derived from safe income or earnings that have already been subject to tax, the deeming rules should not apply.
+However, if the dividend can be attributed to ‘safe income on hand’ (generally, retained earnings already subjected to tax), these anti-avoidance rules should not apply.
 The scope of these anti-avoidance rules has been significantly expanded in recent years.

-No stamp or indirect taxes (such as GST/HST or PST) are payable on a transfer of shares.
+No stamp or indirect taxes are payable on a transfer of shares.

-However, for an asset sale, most provinces impose land transfer taxes on transfers of real property (such as land, buildings and other improvements), and PST and GST/HST may apply.
+However, for an asset sale, most provinces impose land transfer taxes on transfers of real property (e.g. land, buildings, improvements), and sales taxes (e.g., PST, GST, HST) may apply.

 Clearance from the tax authorities is not required for a merger or acquisition except in certain circumstances where the vendor is a non-resident.
 Where a non-resident disposes of taxable Canadian property, the vendor may have obligations under section 116 of the Income Tax Act.